CHAPLIN (1992) Movie Poster, Australian One Sheet, Robert Downey Jnr

 Movie Poster and Condition

 This Australian One Sheet Movie Poster is presented in Fine condition with obvious cross folds present (was stored rolled but has cross fold from originally being folded), small pin hole in first x cross and edgewear around poster.
 Should you wish to linen back this poster these issues should all but disappear.
-This poster will be shipped in a cylinder and will be wrapped in acid free paper.
+This poster is stored and will be shipped in an acid free polyprop bag with acid free backing board.

 Movie Synopsis